 How to play Pokémon Go on PC

 First up, you’ll need a PC.
-After you’ve got that big part out of the way, there’s a few ways to play Pokémon Go.
+After you’ve got that big part out of the way, there are a few ways to play Pokémon Go.

 Option one: Android emulator